guigrpa/guigrpa.github.io/_posts/2016-07-18-untangling-spaghetti-logs.markdown

 ## A flexible logging architecture

-Storyboard is based on a hub that receives messages and broadcasts them to all attached *listeners*, or *plugins*.
+Storyboard is based on a hub component that receives messages and broadcasts them to all attached *listeners*, or *plugins*.
 Despite their name, listeners can also send messages to the hub, making them quite powerful.

 Let's say we have a typical client-server application.
-You could configure the isomorphic Storyboard library like this for development:
+You could configure the isomorphic Storyboard library like this for development (legend at the bottom):

 <a href="{{ site.baseurl }}/img/sb-typical-arch.png">
     <img src="{{ site.baseurl }}/img/sb-typical-arch.png" alt="Storyboard logging config for a client-server application">